publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schVIII/m__us_usc_t7_s6992.md

     (c) __Direction, control, and support__

+        (1) __Direction and control__

+            (A) __In general__

-        The Director shall be free from the direction and control of any person other than the Secretary.
+                Except as provided in paragraph (2), the Director shall be free from the direction and control of any person other than the Secretary or the Deputy Secretary of Agriculture.

+            (B) __Administrative support__

                 The Division shall not receive administrative support (except on a reimbursable basis) from any agency other than the Office of the Secretary.

+            (C) __Prohibition on delegation__

-The Secretary may not delegate to any other officer or employee of the Department, other than the Director, the authority of the Secretary with respect to the Division.
+                The Secretary may not delegate to any other officer or employee of the Department, other than the Deputy Secretary of Agriculture or the Director, the authority of the Secretary with respect to the Division.

+        (2) __Exception__

+            The Assistant Secretary for Administration is authorized to investigate, enforce, and implement the provisions in law, Executive order, or regulations that relate in general to competitive and excepted service positions and employment within the Division, including the position of Director, and such authority may be further delegated to subordinate officials.

     (d) __Determination of appealability of agency decisions__